Jessebrewer988/web-dev-resources/README.md

 science degrees will teach you things like C or C++, Java, and lots of algorithms and data structures (more on that later), and a ton of theory and practical information about how computers work.
 This is all awesome and if I didn't have a stupid English degree, I would've done that, but I doubt I will ever go back for a computer science degree.
-That's OK though, because there are so many self-taught developers out there that it is perfectly acceptable for someone to get a job as a developer with no computer science degree or even a degree at all.
+That's OK though, because there are so many self-taught developers out there that it is perfectly acceptable for someone to get a job as a developer without a computer science degree or even a degree at all.

 ### Web Developer Bootcamps